sathya21/adv_lane/adv_lane.md

 Getting the right source and destination points for perspective transformation was the biggest challenge.
 It took some time to understand and get the correct values

-When the polygon is finally plotted, there is a slight spill on to the left side and little bit on the top right side.
-This could have an issue as the car could think portion of the left side is drivable whereas it has solid yellow line.
+When another car is passing, i could see slight  wobbling of the path.

-To make it more  robust, some more iterations of  perspective transaction is needed to get it perfect.
+To make it more  robust, fix the places where there is wobbling.